wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 8. Press Enter to invoke the command.

-## Commentary
+## Commentary on run output

-Numbers below refer to numbers mentioned in the script.
+Numbers below refer to numbers mentioned in the script and appearing in the run output:

 1. git init within /Users/wilsonmar/git_repo: